Derx1/Valorant-Manager-Simulator/README.md

 ## Future Plans

-- Coach Mode enhancements with training, tactics, and team building
+- Coach Mode with training, tactics, and team building
-- Player personality traits affecting team chemistry
 - Expanded transfer market with bidding wars and loan systems
-- Custom tournament creation
 - Financial management for teams
 - Enhanced visualization for match statistics and player performance
+- Saving carrers

 ## Disclaimer

 This application is a fan project and is not affiliated with or endorsed by Riot Games.
 All Valorant intellectual property belongs to Riot Games.